gabriele-tomassetti/language-server-dot/README.md

 npm install
 ```

-and you have to enter ´csharp´ and restore the nuget packages:
+and you have to enter `csharp` and restore the nuget packages:

 ```bash
 dotnet restore